Ventolin and Salamol salbutamol inhalers for asthma available to buy online from Dr Fox.

 Returns and refunds - unwanted items can be returned within 14 working days for a full refund.

-If you already use a salbutamol inhaler (blue inhaler), we may be able to supply you with a repeat inhaler online.
+If you already use a salbutamol inhaler (blue inhaler), Dr Fox may be able to supply you with a repeat inhaler online.
 You should select the inhaler you are usually prescribed.

 This service does not replace your doctor's surgery.
 Regular asthma clinic check-ups with a doctor or nurse are required every year, or sometimes more frequently.